What is a nonprofit grant?

 If you’re looking for a grant writer for your nonprofit, we recommend reading CauseVox’s blog post on How To Hire A Grant Writer.

-Grant management software is a type of nonprofit technology that allows nonprofits to more easily manage the grant application process.
+When it comes to grant management, grant management software is a type of nonprofit software that allows nonprofits to more easily manage the grant application process.
 These programs often include features to help workflow, such as task reminders and the ability to assign tasks to various users.
 The software may also allow you to store contact information of funders you may be interested in working with in the future.

 A nonprofit grant is financial support given to nonprofits by corporations, foundations, or government agencies.
 They are beneficial for nonprofits because they provide the opportunity for additional funding that doesn’t need to be paid back and increases awareness of their organization.